|

 Preferences vary on how narrow or fat an oval cut diamond should be, so choose what appeals to you personally (though a length to width ratio of 1.35 - 1.50 is considered the classic oval cut).
 A slightly thinner cut may look most appealing in a setting where the diamond is flanked by side stones.
 Every Lumera Diamond includes precise measurements, as well as the length to width ratio, so you know the exact shape of the oval diamond you are considering.

 Oval cut diamonds posses some degree of bow-tie, varying from near invisible to severe.
 The visibility of a bow-tie effect cannot be ascertained by reviewing the diamond certificate or dimensions, but only upon visual inspection.
-If you are interested in purchasing an oval diamond, but would like to have it inspected first, please contact a diamond consultant, who can review diamonds on your behalf.
-Chat online, or call 1-888-658-6372 during store hours.
+If you are interested in purchasing an oval diamond, but would like to have it inspected first, please contact a diamond consultant, who can review diamonds on your behalf. chat online, or email [email protected].

 The chart below serves as a general guideline for evaluating the cut of an oval diamond.